Listen to the Cancer.Net Podcast: Grocery Shopping Made Easier, adapted from this content.

 Alternatives to regular grocery store shopping are becoming increasingly popular.
-Some of these options may cost more than traditional grocery stores, but the added convenience may be worth the extra cost to you.
-These options may also be cheaper than eating out when you don’t have the energy to shop or cook.
+Some of these options may cost more than traditional grocery stores, but you may find the added convenience worth it.
+These options may also be cheaper than eating out when you do not have the energy to shop or cook.

 - Meal assembly shops are stores where you can buy fresh, prepared ingredients for a week's worth of meals to heat and serve at home.
 To find such stores, search online using the phrase “meal assembly.”
-In a related service trend, there are online retailers that sell prepared, frozen meals that are delivered to your home by express shipping.
+There are also online retailers that sell prepared, frozen meals that are delivered to your home by express shipping.
 Try searching online for “meal delivery.”

-- It may be helpful to make a number of meals all at once on days when you have the most energy.
-Then you can heat them up throughout the week or freeze them to save for days when you don’t feel like cooking.
-That way you always have quick, healthy, home-cooked options available.
+- Make a number of healthy meals all at once on days when you have the most energy.
+Then you are able to heat them up throughout the week or freeze them to save for days when you do not feel like cooking.

 - Ask your friends and family members for help.
-Many times, people want to help but don’t know how.
-As noted above, this could be helping you at the grocery store, running out to the store for you, or preparing a simple meal to share together.
+Many times, people want to help but do not know how.
+This could be running out to the store for you or preparing a simple meal to share together.